jovotech/learn-jovo/tutorials/bixby/README.md

-# How to use Samsung Bixby with the Jovo Framework
+# Build your first Samsung Bixby Capsule with Jovo

 With the launch of `v3.0.0` of the Jovo Framework, we introduced a new platform integration for Samsung Bixby.
 It enables you to program highly scalable cross-platform voice applications for Bixby and use the countless integrations for the Jovo Framework, such as persistent user storage and Content-Management-Systems.